Academic Catalog

 ENGL 2260 Literature in Translation — 4 credits

-This introductory course takes up the vast, rich, and profound stores of world literature - not written originally in English.
+This introductory course takes up the vast, rich, and profound stories of world literature - not written originally in English.
 Varying by semester and instructor, this course raises key questions of literature, geography and culture.
 Topics have included the Bible as Literature, Asian Literature, and Poetics & Politics of Translation.
 Students debate issues of universality and uniqueness in expression and culture.
-Offered occasionally.
-This class meets the liberal arts core requirement in literature.
+This class is co-convened with ENGL3280.

 ENGL 2270W Global Shakespeare — 4 credits